tdeboer/portfolio2012/README.md

 Load pages asynchronous

 Todo:
-- make seperate plugin and add listener to the swipe
+- make seperate swipe event and add listener to the swipe
-- use var instead of options
+- setup archive of projects
-- modernizr checks
-- navigate directly to project by hash in url
-- set nav fixed when scrolling down
-- navigating without touch
+- interval touch move to regulate firing
-- optimize for slower android devices
+- make tags clickable and link to project with that same tag